Amit-Yadav21/weather-app-group4/README.md

 ## Searching weather data
 By default, data for a specific location is shown on the main page.
 When a user searches for data of a particular location, the default data is replaced with the searched data.
+If the user searches for a specific location and there is no match in the dummy data, a message saying "No data found" is shown.

 **By default show weather data**
 ![By default show weather data](./assets/ByDefaultImage.png)